-Before we begin, you’ll obviously have to be inside your own Discord server or retain the permissions to create new roles and channels on another Discord server.
+Before we begin, you’ll obviously have to be inside your own Discord server or be granted the permissions to create new roles and channels on another Discord server.
 If that is settled, we can begin by creating a new role.

-Then find the “Roles” tab on the lefthand side and click to pull up the window.
+Click on the “Roles” tab on the left-hand side and click to pull up the window.

 There is also the option to separate members who have roles from those who do not.
 This is a personal choice for your server and is of no consequence one way or the other on what we’re trying to accomplish in this article.